comegrant/misc_doc/rfc_multi_frequency.md

 ## Proposed changes to dbt:

+### Materialization strategy
+There are different ways to achieve low-frequency in dbt.
+They can be split into two groups depending on whether or not they require manual orchestration.

+**No Orchestration:** These materializations keep themselves up-to-date automatically once created.
+No need to run them every time.
+1. **Views:** The most straightforward.
+Downside is that they can result in poor performance for models that contain expensive operations and are called in different places.
+Bu performance or views is usually better than you would expect because they benefit from several caching mechanisms.
+This is a good choice for simple operations, like most of our silver models which only select, rename and format columns.
+2. **Materialized Views:** Usually a good middle-ground between views and tables.
+You just define it like a view with a refresh schedule and Databricks will take care of keeping it up-to-date.
+Databricks will try to refresh a materialized view incrementally by default.
+The upside is that you don't need to write incremental logic or a custom scheduling job.
+The downside is that you have less control over the incremental logic.
+I haven't worked with MVs in databricks.
+So there may be unknown unknowns making them a bad choice for us.
+3. **Streaming Tables:** The most limited option.
+These guarantee real-time processing and only-once processing of every row.
+BUT they only support append-only and joins to static tables.
+I don't know if we have enough use cases to make it worth it to implement those.

+**Orchestration:** These actually require us to run dbt on the schedule we want them to be refreshed at.
+1. **Tables:** We can full run a dbt model every time, but that option should be reserved for really small models which run fast enough that they aren't worth making incremental.
+2. **Incremental Models:** The most flexible and familiar option.
+But also the one requiring the most work.
+Since you need to manually write the incremental logic.
+2. **Microbatch Incremental Model:** A type of incremental model that uses a datetime column instead of a primary key or custom incremental logic.
+These could be useful for append-only time series data like most of our fact tables.
+They are easier to configure than regular incremental models and allows concurrent processing of different batches (e.g: a microbatch incremental model that runs every 5 minutes could run 5 1-minute batch concurrently).

+All of these strategies have their uses.
+The question is mostly whether we want to use the same strategy for everything for the sake of simplicity.
+Or develop guidelines and implementations of different strategies so we can always pick the best / easiest one.
+If we have to pick only one, it should probably be regular incremental models, as that's the most flexible option, but it's also the hardest to implement.

 ### Tag-based scheduling
+This is only relevant for materialization that do require orchestration.
 The setup is similar to how we handle frequency in the ingestion.
 We add a frequency tag in the models.yml.
 The name of the tags should be kept consistent between dbt & the ingestion.
 Note that we do not need to tag every models, untagged models will be run daily, as that's our default speed.